rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And there came against Gibeah 10,000 chosen men out of all Israel, and the battle was hard, but the Benjaminites did not know that disaster was close upon them. ^2034

-And the Lord defeated Benjamin before Israel, and the people of Israel destroyed 25,100 men of Benjamin that day.
+And the LORD defeated Benjamin before Israel, and the people of Israel destroyed 25,100 men of Benjamin that day.
 All these were men who drew the sword. ^2035

-So the people of Benjamin saw that they were defeated.
-The men of Israel gave ground to Benjamin, because they trusted the men in ambush whom they had set against Gibeah. ^2036
+So the people of Benjamin saw that they were defeated.The men of Israel gave ground to Benjamin, because they trusted the men in ambush whom they had set against Gibeah. ^2036

 Then the men in ambush hurried and rushed against Gibeah; the men in ambush moved out and struck all the city with the edge of the sword. ^2037